19 Types Of Relationship Fights That Mean You Should Probably Break Up

-Although arguing with your partner is normal, fighting every day in a relationship or fighting over certain topics — like your values — shouldn’t be ignored.
+Although arguing with your partner can be normal, fighting every day in a relationship or fighting over certain topics — such as your core values — shouldn’t be ignored.
 In fact, experts say there are some common relationship fights that mean you should probably break up with your partner.
 But how much arguing is normal in a relationship?

-As psychotherapist Cherrelle N. “Juice” Shorter, LCSW-S points, out, research by Dr. John Gottman found that 69% of conflict experienced in relationships is never-ending, meaning problems rooted in fundamental differences between the individuals involved.
+As psychotherapist Cherrelle N. “Juice” Shorter, LCSW-S, points out, research by Dr. John Gottman found that 69% of conflict experienced in relationships is never-ending, meaning problems rooted in fundamental differences between the individuals involved.
 “There are just some things coupled partners are not going to agree on,” Shorter says.
 “While this may sound like an omen to some, many have found comfort in this as they realize that conflict is not unique to their relationships.
-When handled correctly, conflict can lend itself to mutual understanding, compassion, and can promote an overall sense of unison or ‘togetherness’ in relationships.”
+When handled correctly, conflict can lend itself to mutual understanding and compassion, and can promote an overall sense of unison or ‘togetherness.’”

-If you are fighting with your partner a lot about important things — like fidelity, money, marriage, life goals, jealously, and the like — now might be the right time to examine whether the relationship is truly working.
-If a fight is ensuing over any of these 14 reasons, it might mean you should consider breaking up, according to experts.
+If you are fighting with your partner a lot about important things — like fidelity, money, marriage, life goals, jealousy, and the like — now might be the right time to examine whether the relationship is truly working.
+If a fight is ensuing over any of these 19 reasons, it might mean you should consider breaking up, according to experts.

 1. When One Partner Is Regularly Dishonest

-Of course, there will be white lies here and there (e.g., “That new haircut looks great, babe”), but for the most part, couples should strive to be honest with one another.
-If you and your partner are regularly fighting because one of you is dishonest when it comes to the big things — like where you spent the night — signs could be pointing towards a breakup.
+Of course, there will be white lies here and there (e.g., “that new haircut looks great, babe”), but for the most part, couples should strive to be honest with one another.
+If you and your partner are regularly fighting because one of you is dishonest when it comes to the big things — such as where you spent the night — signs could be pointing toward a breakup.

-"Relationships thrive when there is cooperation, and a mutual exchange of curiosity and admiration," relationship coach Sara Russell tells Bustle.
+"Relationships thrive when there is cooperation and a mutual exchange of curiosity and admiration," relationship coach Sara Russell tells Bustle.
 "If someone is acting unilaterally, and so focused on themselves that they can’t also take into account your experience and feelings, you may consider why you are in the relationship, and if staying is worth it."
 Consistently leaving space for open and honest communication, without judgment or shaming, can lessen the chances of dishonesty on either side.

 2. When You & Your Partner Want Different Things From The Relationship

-When you and your partner find you’re constantly fighting about your future, it’s time to take a closer look at whether you’re with the right person.
+When you and your partner find you’re constantly fighting about what comes next, it’s time to take a closer look at whether you’re with the right person.
 While it’s typical to have unique, individual goals, there are some factors that just won’t end well if they are too different.
 "It is inevitable that couples will argue and disagree, neither of which is necessarily cause for breaking up," licensed psychologist Chloe Greenbaum, Ph.D., tells Bustle.
 "However, two individuals should rethink their relationship if they find themselves arguing about fundamental, irreconcilable, and unchangeable differences in the values they hold important, which may include themes such as monogamy and the desire to have children."

 3. When You Feel As Though Your Values Are Being Compromised

-When fights start to pop up because you feel your values are being compromised in your relationship, this is a red flag.
-As Samantha Daniels, dating expert and founder of Samantha’s Table Matchmaking, tells Bustle, "No two people need to be carbon copies of each other and it’s certainly OK to differ on your opinion about certain subjects, but if you can’t find any common ground on your values regarding things like child-rearing, trust, loyalty, and family, the relationship will have a hard time lasting."
-If you start to feel that you’re doing all of the compromising, and your partner isn’t meeting you halfway, this could lead to resentment.
+When fights start to pop up because you feel your values are being compromised in your relationship, it’s a major flag.
+As Samantha Daniels, dating expert and founder of Samantha’s Table Matchmaking, tells Bustle, "No two people need to be carbon copies of each other, and it’s certainly OK to differ on your opinion about certain subjects, but if you can’t find any common ground on your values regarding things like child-rearing, trust, loyalty, and family, the relationship will have a hard time lasting."
+If you start to feel like you’re doing all of the compromising and your partner isn’t meeting you halfway, this could lead to resentment.
 When you’re in a level-headed mindset, it may be a good idea to open up a dialogue with them about these different values and how you both can play your part in making them work long-term.

 4. When One Of You Has Jealousy Or Control Issues

-Jealously has a bad connotation for a reason — it can play against a relationship in a major way.
-Fights due to jealously can tear a relationship apart and may even lead to controlling behavior.
+Jealousy has a bad connotation for a reason — it can play against a relationship in a major way.
+Fights due to jealousy can tear a relationship apart and may even lead to controlling behavior.
 As David Simonsen, Ph.D., licensed marriage and family therapist, tells Bustle, "If you're in a relationship where you are constantly fighting about feeling controlled, you shouldn’t be together long-term.
 It usually means your partner doesn’t feel confident about themselves and needs to control you to feel better about themselves."
 It may take some time, but talking to a mental health professional about those feelings of jealousy and insecurity might be necessary for you or your partner to heal and release the need for control.

 5. When Your Goals For The Future Don't Align At All